yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## How to come up with own solutions
 * Grab a piece of white paper.
 * 90-10 stratege: 90% time for thinking, 10% time for coding.
-* Read description carefully.
+* Read the description carefully.
 * Find input-output-functionality.
 * Find restrictions.
-* Abstract the description with keywords.
+* Abstract the description with above steps.
-* Build Conception to replace the description.
+* Build a conception of the problem using above steps.
-* Identify the pattern.
-* Connect to topics in your knowledge base.
+* Connect to topics using the abstraction.
 * Decompose using modulization.
 * Pseudocode.

 ## How to implement your own solutions
 * Open a notebook to write it down.